warisgeek/PWA/README.md

 ### API
 For the scope of this demo, we will be retrieving a static JSON file instead of a real API.
 This is only to keep things simple and in the real world you would query an API or use web sockets.

+###Applications with push notifications achieve up to three times more retention than their counterparts without push

 ### Demo